• Skip to primary navigation

 This Cream Cheese Stuffed Poblano Peppers dish is made with poblano peppers, shredded cheese, cream cheese, paprika, chili powder, lime and salt.

 Poblano peppers are a beloved Mexican pepper.
 Poblano peppers can be used in a variety of forms.
 They are hotter than a bell pepper and less spicy than a jalapeño pepper, which is why making this delicious dish is a perfect combination of spicy and cheesy.
 Not only is the cheese mixture delicious, but the combination of the cheese with the poblano peppers is succulent.
-You can serve this on the side of most Mexican dishes like tacos, enchiladas, or gorditas.

 These poblano peppers might actually be one of my favorite appetizers ever.
 They are perfectly filled with cheese which helps balance the spiciness from the peppers.
 I used fresh poblano peppers which are sliced in half and baked or air fried until golden and bubbly.
 This appetizer is perfect for game day or just a fun night in.